vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 147

 Schools of God-less Sankhya, the Mimāṁsakas etc., are exploded.
-As Material Causality is pre- dicated (by us) of this same (God), the views of the Schools of Yoga, Pašupata and Naiyāyika are confuted, for their admission of God is con- fined to His Efficient Causation only.
+As Material Causality is pre- dicated (by us) of this same (God), the views of the Schools of Yoga, Paśupata and Naiyāyika are confuted, for their admission of God is con- fined to His Efficient Causation only.

 In the same manner as Material as well as Efficient causation is ascribable to God, are ascribable to Him the faculties of action, stimu- lation, governance, illuminance, permission, suc- cour, neutrality and so forth.

 In the same manner as the imperfections (known as) childhood, youth etc., pertain to the body (Sarira), not the body-holder (Sariri), the soul, so is it in the case of the All-Soul (Para- mātman), the bodied of Soul (cit) and Non- soul (acit).
-There is thus no conflict with the Šruti (Scriptures) which proclaims the un- modifiable (character of God).
-As a rule, what is cognised as 'body' in the world is what possesses the properties of being 'sus- tained' (adheyatva), 'controlled' (vidheyatva), and subordinated' (šeshatva) (by Soul); the Kosmos is the 'body' of God; but, the
+There is thus no conflict with the Śruti (Scriptures) which proclaims the un- modifiable (character of God).
+As a rule, what is cognised as 'body' in the world is what possesses the properties of being 'sus- tained' (adheyatva), 'controlled' (vidheyatva), and subordinated' (śeshatva) (by Soul); the Kosmos is the 'body' of God; but, the

 148

-YATINDRA-MATA-DĪPIKĀ

 [Advent

 imperfections pertaining to the body do not effect Him.

-This God (Išvara) is infinitive (vibhu).
+This God (Iśvara) is infinitive (vibhu).
 To be infinite is to be pervading.
 This (pervasion) is threefold: (1) By essence, (2) By attributive consciousness, (3) By representation (vigraha).
 He is called boundless (Ananta).
 Boundless means the negation of the three kinds of limi- tations.
 The three kinds of limitations are those (1) by space, (2) by time and (3) by thing.

-The qualities of Truth (satyatva), Holiness (amalatva), Illimitability (anantatva), betoken the essential nature of God; the qualities of Omniscience (jñāna), Omnipotence (šakti) etc., describe Him, on such (essential) characteris- ation.
+The qualities of Truth (satyatva), Holiness (amalatva), Illimitability (anantatva), betoken the essential nature of God; the qualities of Omniscience (jñāna), Omnipotence (śakti) etc., describe Him, on such (essential) characteris- ation.
 The qualities of Omniscience, Omni- potence etc., are requisite for purposes of Crea- tion.
 The qualities of Love, Meekness, Acces- sibility etc., are requisite for suasion (to souls) to take shelter.
 The qualities of Mercy etc., are useful for purposes of protection.
 The import of these qualities has been discussed in the Sec tion on Consciousness, and no expatiation here is therefore called for.

 IX.]